corda/corda-runtime-os/tools/plugins/virtual-node/README.md

 Uploads and replaces a previously stored CPI record.
-The plugin purges any sandboxes running an overwritten version of a CPI and optionally vault data for the affected Virtual Nodes deleted.
+The plugin purges any sandboxes running an overwritten version of a CPI and optionally deletes vault data for the affected Virtual Nodes.

 ## commands
  - reset